 After much thought, reading, note-taking and collaboration with fellow potters, I think I have discovered the reason why I have had pin holes. #1: The glazes were too thick.
 So early spring, I adjusted my glazes.
 The result was perfect on two of the three clay bodies. #2: It is a particular clay-body.
-After talking … Continue reading News!
+After talking with my clay supplier and showing them my test tiles, we agreed that it must be the clay body.
+I also learned that this particular clay-body under went some “important changes” a couple years ago.
+Coincidentally, that is when I started having the troubles.
+So, … Continue reading News!
 Not Breaking but News . . .

 It was a crisp November day.
 I loaded the kiln for the last time of the 2017 throwing season.
 Flipped the switch on the kiln expecting the glaze firing to take 10 to 12 hours.
 When 10 hours passed, I … Continue reading 22 Hours Later

 Yes, there are time differences between countries, states and cities, but I’ve noticed time differences affect photography.
 The outside light changes through the day.
 You may not notice the vast difference in light as the day proceeds, but through a … Continue reading Time Differences

 After a lot of hard work dealing with unusual grog particles in my clay over the summer, I am happy to report not all was a loss!
 Tickled with the glaze results in these two turquoise & brown mugs!
 Just … Continue reading Before and After

 Glazed Bottoms or Bare Naked Bottoms?
 These are my newest pieces: free formed shaped bowls made from a slab of clay slumped over a plaster mold.
-They are becoming my favorite to make; however, when it comes to glazing I cannot decide whether to glaze the bottoms or leave them bare and naked.
-Which do … Continue reading Bottoms.
+They are becoming my favorite to make; however, when it comes to glazing I … Continue reading Bottoms.
 Glazed or Bare?